dhemery/cwd.dhemery.com/site/posts/2003-07-open_space_technology.md

 ---
-category:  Leading
+title: Open Space Technology
 date: 2003/07/31 22:15:00
 tags:
 - books
 - collaborating
-title: Open Space Technology
-comments: true
-published: true
-layout: post
+- leading

 ---

 Over the past few months, I've been hearing more and more about <em>Open Space Technology,</em> a simple and powerful way to organize meetings and conferences.
 Open Space Technology encourages passion, commitment, and personal responsibility, and taps the capacity of a group of passionate, committed, responsible people to self-organize to address complex issues.